-The Compensation Committee believes it is important to provide competitive base salaries to our executives because these salaries act as primary retention and recruitment tools, and provide the basis for determining other components of compensation such as bonus opportunities, severance and other benefits and perquisites whose values are derived from base salary levels.
-The Compensation Committee's intent is to position base salaries near the 50th percentile of similar positions within the peer group, subject to adjustments to reflect individual performance and any additional roles and responsibilities not reflected in the competitive data, as well as recommendations made by the CEO regarding the other NEOs.
+As in previous years, the Compensation Committee believes that it is important to provide competitive base salaries to our executives because these salaries act as primary retention and recruitment tools, and provide the basis for determining other components of compensation such as bonus opportunities, severance and other benefits and perquisites whose values are derived from base salary levels.
+The Compensation Committee's intent is to align base salaries with our philosophy and consistent with our peer group, subject to adjustments to reflect individual performance and any additional roles and responsibilities not reflected in the competitive data, as well as recommendations made by the CEO regarding the other NEOs.

-In setting the framework for potential increases to the NEOs' base salaries in 2010, the Compensation Committee considered several general factors, including: the continued sluggishness in the economy, Mr. Dirks' decision to freeze the base salaries of non-executive officer employees at the level of Vice President and above in 2009, and management's decision to implement a 2% budget for non-officer salary increases in 2010.
-The Compensation Committee then reviewed Towers Watson's analysis of the peer group market data, individual performance, changes in individual responsibilities, and the CEO's recommendations regarding the other NEOs' base salaries, and the Compensation Committee approved modest increases to our NEOs' base salaries, effective March 29, 2010.
+In setting the framework for potential increases to the NEOs' base salaries in 2011, the Compensation Committee considered several general factors, including: the continued sluggishness in the economy, the CEO's decision to freeze the base salaries of all officers at the level of Vice President and above in 2009, followed by modest increases in our NEO's base salaries for 2010, and management's decision to implement a 2.5% budget for non-officer salary increases in 2011.
+The Compensation Committee then reviewed Pay Governance's analysis of the peer group market data, individual performance, changes in individual responsibilities, and the CEO's recommendations regarding the other NEOs' base salaries, and the Compensation Committee approved modest increases to our NEOs' base salaries, effective March 26, 2011.

-The table below shows the base salaries for each of our NEOs, compared to their 2009 final base salaries:
+The table below shows the base salaries as modified in 2011 for each of our NEOs, compared to their 2010 final base salaries:

-Name 2009 Annual Base Salary 2010 Annual Base Salary Annual Base Salary Douglas D. Dirks \$675,000 \$695,000 \$20,000 Martin J. Welch \$420,000 \$430,000 \$10,000 William E. Yocke \$365,000 \$375,000 \$10,000 Lenard T. Ormsby \$355,000 \$365,000 \$10,000 John P. Nelson \$250,000 \$275,000 \$25,000
+Name 10 Annual ase Salary 011 Annual ase Salary % Change to 2010 Annual Base Salary

+Douglas D. Dirks \$ 695,000 \$ 715,000 2.9%

+William E. Yocke \$ 375,000 \$ 385,000 2.7 %

+Lenard T. Ormsby \$ 365,000 \$ 375,000 2.7 %

+John P. Nelson \$ 275,000 \$ 282,500 2.7 %

+Ann W. Nelson \$ 240,000 \$ 246,000 2.5%

-Annual Bonus
+Annual Bonuses

-Each of our NEOs is eligible for annual cash bonus payments for the achievement of the pre-established annual financial goals.
-The Compensation Committee believes the annual bonus is a key component of our executive compensation program as it enables us to align certain compensation opportunities with our short-term financial goals and provide competitive compensation opportunities for our NEOs.
-This year, the Compensation Committee, after consulting with Towers Watson, relied solely on corporate financial goals and eliminated individual performance goals for our NEOs.
-The Compensation Committee made this determination to create complete alignment between the annual bonus and the key financial goals that drive stockholder value.
-Additionally, the Compensation Committee believed that, given that the Company has undergone significant changes over the last several years, individual performance goals set early in the year may not be as clear an indicator of NEO performance as corporate financial performance.
+Each of our NEOs was eligible for annual cash bonuses upon the achievement of the pre-established annual financial goals.
+The Compensation Committee believes that the annual bonus is a key component of our executive compensation program as it enables us to (1) align certain compensation opportunities with our short-term financial goals, (2) create incentives based on how the Company's performance relates to the performance of a group of our competitors and (3) provide competitive compensation opportunities for our NEOs.

+As discussed above, in a departure from past years, for 2011, the Compensation Committee, after consulting with Pay Governance, revised the structure of the annual bonus program so that the performance goals were based on the Company's financial performance relative to the performance of a comparator group instead of based on absolute pre-established performance goals.
+As with last year, to create complete alignment between the annual bonus and the key financial goals that drive stockholder value, the Compensation Committee relied solely on corporate financial goals and did not use any individual performance goals for our NEOs.

-In setting each of the bonus targets, the Compensation Committee took into account the peer group information and recommendations made by Towers Watson.
-Annual cash bonus targets were calculated as a percentage of each NEO's actual base salary for 2010.
-As reflected in the table below, no adjustments were made to the bonus targets for any of our NEOs during 2010 as compared to the targets in 2009:
+In setting each of the bonus targets, the Compensation Committee took into account the peer group information and recommendations made by Pay Governance.
+Annual cash bonus targets are expressed as a percentage of each NEO's actual base salary for 2011, and minimum cash bonus targets are set forth in each NEO's employment agreement.
+The target bonuses for our NEOs have not changed in the last three years and for 2011 were: